rafaelmotta/eslint-config/README.md

 ## Description

-This is an internal project used for sharing common eslint rules across all the front-end packages at Obelisk.
+This is an internal project used for sharing common eslint rules across all the javascript packages at Obelisk.

 ## Installation

-In your front-end package, run:
+In your javascript package, run:

 ```
 yarn add @obelisk/eslint-config -D